knocklabs/docs/pages/send-notifications/designing-workflows.md

     The team @ Knock
     ```
 - **Account and environment constants.** You can also set constants at an account or environment level in Knock for variables that won't change across your different notification workflows.
 (For more information see [Environments and variables](https://www.notion.so/Environments-and-variables-143018e41dd34848ba584a1f2f24f8d6).)
 Common use cases for constants include base URLs for routing (e.g. dashboard.knock.app v. dashboard.knock-dev.app) and product names.
 To access constants in your notification templates, use the `vars` namespace.
 Here's a code example of an action URL for an in-app feed notification that uses an environment constant: `{{ vars.app_url }}/page/{{ page_id }}`.
-- **Workflow state variables.** There are a standard set of workflow state variables you'll find useful if you start to work with batch functions.
+- **Workflow state variables.** There are a standard set of workflow state variables that are available on all workflow runs, but that you'll find especially useful if you start to work with batch functions.
 These variables are available on all workflows and keep track of the `activities` kept within the state of a given workflow run (i.e. the number of notify calls that workflow run has received.)

     - `total_activities` - The number of activities included within the batch.
 (An example: In the notification "Dennis Nedry left 8 comments for you", the `total_activities` count equals eight.)
     - `total_actors` - The number of unique actors that triggered activities included within the batch.
 (An example: In the notification "Dennis Nedry and two others left comments for you", the `total_actors` count equals three, Dennis plus the two others you mentioned in the notification.)